 When uncertainty might be a sign of bigger issues

-For PMOs that regularly find their projects bogged down in uncertainty, it may be time to reevaluate the practices employed during the planning phase.
+For Project Teams that regularly find their projects bogged down in uncertainty, it may be time to reevaluate the practices employed during the planning phase.
 Is enough information being collected when determining needs and scope?
 Are contingency plans viable and realistic?
 Early identification of potential issues is crucial to resolving uncertainty.

 If uncertainty prevents the team from consuming resources efficiently or executing projects successfully, it may be helpful to evaluate the approach used by the team’s leadership.
 Are they pursuing credible data and necessary resources effectively?
 Is stakeholder engagement a priority?
-Ensuring the PMO has what it needs to succeed is critical to overcoming uncertainty.
+Ensuring the Project Team has what it needs to succeed is critical to overcoming uncertainty.